 Before coming up with the idea of Nusic, four high-school students united under the common struggle of not being able to find new songs that they actually liked.
-Sure, there are “personalized” playlists curated by AI pushed out by streaming services, but those 20 songs, most of which you probably won’t like or have already heard, just don’t cut it.
+Sure, there are personalized playlists on streaming services already, but they are generated by AI, and rarely suggest songs we like.

 While seeking solutions to this problem, it occurred to the group that the art of listening to music had been almost entirely isolated to only individuals since the age of music streaming began.
 The community around music was just not the same as before; people now listen to music in their Airpods and don't discuss it much at all, other than with close friends or family.